 If you are a student…look out for others.
 If you see someone on their own, don’t be afraid to step up and show some kindness…you never know how much that kindness might help that person, impact their life, maybe even save their life.
 Look out for your friends, if they are don’t seem right, ask them if they are OK.

 We all need to be there for each other, to help, to care for, to love.
 If we cannot do this for each other, family, friends…then what is life all about.

-…what are you going to do to help stop bullying in 2013?
+…what are you going to do to help stop bullying this year?